stnevans/aom-rcx-tools/README.md

 ## Known issues
 - If someone loses in a manner other than resigning we can't detect their loss
 - We can't detect if someone actually researched something or just clicked on it.
 Not sure if it's possible to do so at all.

+## Todo
+- Verify games with observers work properly.
+As of now, I think the player names/civs may be incorrect.
+To be fair, the Aom:EE also has a bug where you start as the wrong player in (some?) recorded games with observers.